mobos/mob/README.md

 ![mob network](/docs/mob-network.png?raw=true)

-It consists of nodes that connected to each other build a **peer-to-peer network**.
+It consists of nodes which connected to each other build a **peer-to-peer network**.
 The network has the task to **decentralize** information, to make system **fault-tolerant** and to mantain all the services deployed in it.

 ## Mob Node Overview